matsest/get-az-modules/README.md

 ## Description

 A Powershell script that identifies which Az modules is needed to run a script that contains Az cmdlets.
+Can also be used to identify required Az modules for your custom module.

 Avoid installing all [Az.* modules](https://github.com/Azure/azure-powershell/) in GitHub runners and other transient/minimal environments to save time and resources and handle your dependencies more explicitly.

 Why?

 1. Only use the depencies you need (only use required modules)
 2. Deal with dependencies explicitly (use required versions)

+PS: If you're new to the Az module please refer to the [official installation docs](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).

 ## Usage